fluffy/draft-jennings-perc-double/draft-someone-perc-transform.md

 In some conferencing scenarios, it is desirable for an intermediary to be able to manipulate some RTP parameters, while still providing strong end-to-end security guarantees.
-This document defines an SRTP transform based on AES-GCM that uses two separate but related cryptographic contexts to provide "hop by hop" and "end to end" security guarantees.
-This document does not define a corresponding transform for SRTCP; instead, the normal AES-GCM transforms should be used.
+This document defines an SRTP and SRTCP transform based on AES-GCM that uses two separate but related cryptographic contexts to provide "hop by hop" and "end to end" security guarantees.

 --- middle